Government Issues Domestic Terrorism Alert For 4th Of July, Although No Specific Terrorist Threats Are Known

 Concerns About Neo-Nazis, White Supremacists

-Traditionally, terrorism warnings have focused on “home-grown” terrorists — that is, terrorists who believe in the extremist ideologies like those of ISIS, but who don’t have any direct ties to any terrorist organization.
-Such “lone wolf” terrorist attacks are carried out by people who aren’t acting on orders or with support from the larger organizations, but do so in their name.
+Traditionally, terrorism warnings have focused on homegrown terrorists — that is, terrorists who believe in the extremist ideologies like those of ISIS, but who don’t have any direct ties to any terrorist organization.
+Such “lone wolf” terrorist attacks are carried out by people who aren’t acting on orders or with support from the larger organizations but do so in their name.

 Tonight's fireworks overlooking the USS Arizona Memorial were spectacular. #Freedom #4thofJuly pic.twitter.com/ruVagBTLsW